Teaching Load Policy

 A few provisos are worth mentioning beforehand:

-(1) Every aspect of this proposed policy is subject to the 'sum rule' of every class needing an instructor.
-As with our present policy, qualifying for course releases under this policy does not mean automatically getting those course releases.
+- Every aspect of this proposed policy is subject to the ‘sum rule’ of every class needing an instructor.
+Qualifying for course releases under this policy does not automatically guarantee a faculty member will receive those course releases.
 See Section V.

-(2) To account for the fact that no single policy suits all circumstances all the time, the Head is explicitly authorized to make adjustments to the way this policy is implemented on a case-by-case basis, as the circumstances warrant, provided it is done in as fair a manner as possible and as close to the spirit of this policy as possible.
-(For example, the Head may consider small adjustments to the formulas in Table 1 warranted if a faculty member demonstrates that his/her research field is significantly outside the norm in terms of average publication rates or funding levels.)
+- To account for the fact that no single policy suits all circumstances all the time, the Head is explicitly authorized, and encouraged, to make adjustments to the implementation of the TLP on a case-by-case basis, as the circumstances warrant, provided it is done in as fair a manner as possible and as close to the spirit of this policy as possible.

-(5) Throughout this policy, a baseline course load of 3 per year is assumed.
+- Throughout this TLP, a baseline course load of 3 per year is assumed.
 If this baseline changes in the future, then this policy would need to be adjusted accordingly.

-Course: Throughout this document, the word 'course' is construed to mean a 'standard 1-semester course of 3-4 credit hours'.
-Courses worth fewer credit hours will count as half a course.
-However, freshman seminars will not count towards teaching loads.
+Course: Throughout this document, the word ‘course’ is construed to mean a ‘standard 1-semester course of 3-4 credit hours’.
+Courses worth fewer credit hours will be countedproportionally as the appropriate fraction of a standard course.
+However, freshman seminars, including First Year Odyssey courses,will not count towards the teaching load.

 Adjustment: This policy deals with course releases and overloads.
 The generic term ‘adjustment’ refers to both types.